 After five minutes of talking, Harry and the Weasley's were all staring at Hermione in amazement, she had done it, they were, once more, driving towards Kings Cross Station.
 Hermione was quietly smiling to herself, whilst Harry was trying his hardest not to question her, he didn't really want to know where she had learnt to talk herself out of, probably with that Harry had said, imprisonment.
 After another ten minutes of driving, they were finally pulling up at the Station.

 Like always, they had to run through a wall to get to the right platform - 9 3/4.
-Harry always hated doing this, since his brain screamed 'DON'T WALK INTO A SOILD BRICK WALL!'
+Harry always hated doing this, since his brain screamed 'DON'T WALK INTO A SOLID BRICK WALL!'
 As soon as he started running.
 However, this part was quickly over.

 "Hermione, you were amazing in the car, how did you do it?"
 Ron asked as soon as Hermione had appeared in front of his eyes.

 "Ron, you're so naive.
-Muggles are good at somethings" Hermione chuckled as she answered his question.
+Muggles are good at some things" Hermione chuckled as she answered his question.

 "I never said they weren't."
 Ron sulkily muttered back.

 Harry knew that Hermione didn't mean to make Ron upset, but he couldn't help feeling a little bit glad that his best friend wouldn't be getting any closer to Hermione anytime soon.
-"Come on, Ron, lets put our trunks onto the train and save a compartment for us all."
-Harry said, willing to help Ron get out of this situation.
+"Come on, Ron, let's put our trunks onto the train and save a compartment for us all," Harry said, willing to help Ron get out of this situation.

 "Not for Fred, George or Ginny" Hermione whispered to Harry and Ron, this meant she had something important to tell them.
 This gave Harry butterflies, as the news he normally got was bad.
 "I mean, with Harry."
 Hermione quickly added.

 "Looks like you're going to have what you want, mate" Ron glared at Harry.
 Harry couldn't understand why Ron was so angry with him, did he like Hermione too?
 Or was it the idea of losing his two best friends at once?
-Whatever it is, Harry needed to get the the bottom of it before they arrived at Hogwarts.
+Whatever it is, Harry needed to get to the bottom of it before they arrived at Hogwarts.

 Finally, Harry slumped down into his seat on the train.
 They had arrived twenty minutes before the train actually left, meaning they spent over fifteen minutes standing around and saying goodbye to the Weasley's.
 It was now five past eleven and Harry was on his own, staring out of the window.
-Watching the town scene fade into countryside.
+Watching as the town scene faded into the countryside.
 Harry never knew where Hogwarts was, however, he knew it was somewhere North since Hermione has said it once.
 "Harry, quickly, we need your help!"
 Harry heard Hermione scream.